top of page

 In 1964, Maslow introduced the theory of “peak experiences” – transformative mystical raptures of awe; life-changing, transcendental experiences that distort space and time, and self-forgetfulness.
 Maslow maintained that self-actualized people, those who have the desire to reach their full potential, experience awe and practice gratitude for the extraordinary things they find in the world.

-In 2003, Jonathan Haidt and Dacher Keltner published a landmark study on the social and emotional functions of awe.
+Back in 2003, Keltner and his colleague Jonathan Haidt published a landmark study on the social and emotional functions of awe.
 They described it as existing “in the upper reaches of pleasure and on the boundary of fear” and reported that nurturing your sense of awe makes you a happier and better person by increasing your sense of connectedness and willingness to help others.

 Research conducted by Paul Piff at the University of California reinforced Haidt and Keltner’s work.
 Piff maintains that the concept of awe centers around two main themes: the feeling of being diminished in the presence of something greater than ourselves, and a greater motivation to be a better person.